Annapurna (mountain range)

 Annapurna (/ˌæn/; अन्नपूर्ण) is a massif in the Himalayas in north-central Nepal that includes one peak over 8000 m, thirteen peaks over 7000 m, and sixteen more over 6000 m.
 The massif is 55 km long, and is bounded by the Kali Gandaki Gorge on the west, the Marshyangdi River on the north and east, and by the Pokhara Valley on the south.
 At its western end, the massif encloses a high basin called the Annapurna Sanctuary.
 The highest peak of the massif, Annapurna I Main, is the 10th highest mountain in the world at 8091 m above sea level.
 Maurice Herzog led a French expedition to its summit through the north face in 1950, making it the first eight-thousander to be successfully climbed.

 The name for the range comes from the Hindu deity Annapurna meaning the giver of food and nourishment due to the evergreen flowing rivers originating from this mountain range which generate greenery and support vegetation year round on the lower plains.
 She is also believed to be one of the daughters of Himavat, the king of the mountains.

 The entire massif and surrounding area are protected within the 7629 km2 Annapurna Conservation Area, the first and largest conservation area in Nepal.
 The Annapurna Conservation Area is home to several world-class treks, including the Annapurna Sanctuary and Annapurna Circuit.

 Historically, the Annapurna peaks have been among the world's most treacherous mountains to climb with the particular case of the extremely steep south face of Annapurna I Main – a wall of rock that rises 3,000 metres (9,800 feet) – making it one of the most difficult climbs in the world.
 By January 2022, there had been 365 summit ascents of Annapurna I Main, and 72 climbing fatalities for a fatality rate of just under 20 percent.

 Peaks

-The Annapurna massif contains six prominent peaks over 7200 m elevation:
+The Annapurna massif contains nine prominent peaks over 7200 m elevation: